shauryagrover7/delta-demo/README.md

 # delta-demo
-this is repo of learner of Delta placement course
+this is repo of learner of Delta placement course.